-- Continue to identify and understand the barriers to finding and accessing work spaces and devise practical strategies to overcome them. - Develop a portfolio of affordable, secure and appropriate working spaces for artists. - Ensure that City of Melbourne owned working spaces for artists and arts organisations are affordable and accessible. - Ensure the provision of working spaces suitable for a range of art forms, including those that require soundproofing and sizable floor space, such as music, physical performance and sculpture. - Integrate the provision of working spaces for artists into appropriate City of Melbourne infrastructure projects. - Work with the Victorian Government to create a strategic approach to the development and management of cultural infrastructure in the City of Melbourne. - Consider the provision of working spaces for artists in proposed community centres in the City North, Arden-Macaulay and Fishermans Bend urban renewal areas. - Advocate for vacant and privately owned properties to be repurposed to create affordable working spaces for artists in urban renewal areas. - Scope the capacity of the City to broker access to under-utilised spaces in the municipality and develop strategies to secure more of these spaces for artists.
+- Continue to identify and understand the barriers to finding and accessing work spaces and devise practical strategies to overcome them. - Develop a portfolio of affordable, secure and appropriate working spaces for artists. - Ensure that City of Melbourne-owned working spaces for artists and arts organisations are affordable and accessible. - Ensure the provision of working spaces suitable for a range of art forms, including those that require soundproofing and sizable floor space, such as music, physical performance and sculpture. - Integrate the provision of working spaces for artists into appropriate City of Melbourne infrastructure projects. - Work with the Victorian Government to create a strategic approach to the development and management of cultural infrastructure in the City of Melbourne. - Consider the provision of working spaces for artists in proposed community centres in the City North, Arden-Macaulay and Fishermans Bend urban renewal areas. - Advocate for vacant and privately-owned properties to be repurposed to create affordable working spaces for artists in urban renewal areas. - Monitor the reform of the existing developer contributions system in Victoria and advocate and respond to opportunities that enable the development of cultural infrastructure in the City of Melbourne. - Negotiate the provision of affordable creative spaces in appropriate new private developments. - Scope the capacity of the City to broker access to under-utilised spaces in the municipality and develop strategies to secure more of these spaces for artists.